 The "frequency" command described in this application note can also be used to digitally generated clock signals which is applicable to hardware without an equipped jitter-cleaner PLL.
 The generated clock signals can be routed to any of the on-board SMA connectors.

-The "extclk" command described in this application note is an option for a syn1588® PCle NIC Revision 2.1 that has to be ordered separately Application Note: Ordering syn1588® PCle NIC Revision 2.1 (AN002, Version 2.9 - March 2020).
+The "extclk" command described in this application note is an option for a syn1588[®] PCle NIC Revision 2.1 that has to be ordered separately (see AN002 syn1588[®] PCle NIC Ordering Options).

 Features